 A unit test generally exercises the functionality of the smallest possible unit of code (which could be a method, class, or component) in a repeatable way.
 You should build unit tests when you need to verify the logic of specific code in your app.
 For example, if you are unit testing a class, your test might check that the class is in the right state.
 Typically, the unit of code is tested in isolation; your test affects and monitors changes to that unit only.
-A mocking framework can be used to isolate your unit from its dependencies.
+You can use dependency providers like Robolectric or a mocking framework to isolate your unit from its dependencies.

 Note: Unit tests are not suitable for testing complex UI interaction events.
 Instead, you should use the UI testing frameworks, as described in Automating UI Tests.

 For testing Android apps, you typically create these types of automated unit tests:

 - Local tests: Unit tests that run on your local machine only.
 These tests are compiled to run locally on the Java Virtual Machine (JVM) to minimize execution time.
 If your tests depend on objects in the Android framework, we recommend using Robolectric.
 For tests that depend on your own dependencies, use mock objects to emulate your dependencies' behavior.